GibranDelgado/My-Spotify-Journey/README.md

   - Once the tables have been generated and filled, it's time to generate the view files.
 These are created reading every query included in the `queries.txt` file, then being executed in the database and then the results are saved as an Excel file.

 ## Get your own spotify data
   - In the `"references"` section you will find a link to request your streaming history data.
-You will be able to download your data in a timelapse of five days.
+You will be able to download your data within five days.
 Once you have downloaded your data, you will get a `"my_spotify_data"` zip file.
 The only file you will need from there is the `"StreamingHistory_music_0"` json file.
 Copy it and place it in the `"Used_files"` folder.
-  - In order to use the Spotify Web API, you will have to create an account in Spotify to developers.
+  - In order to use the Spotify Web API, you will have to create an account on Spotify to developers.
       - In the `"references"` section you will find a link where you can log in with your spotify account.
-      - If you click into your username, a drop-down list will appear.
+      - If you click in your username, a drop-down list will appear.
 Just click on `"dashboard"` and then create an app.
       - At the moment of creating your app, in the `"Which API/SDKs are you planning to use?"` section, only select the `"Web API"` option.
 The rest of them will not be necessary.
       - I recommend you fill the `"Redirect URIs"` section like this: `"http://127.0.0.1:8000/callback"`.
   - Once you have created your app, go to `"settings"`, copy the "Client ID" and "Client secret" and then put them into a `".env"` file like this: